RedisVentures/azure-openai-redis-deployment/README.md

 ## Configuration

-Use `terraform.tfvars` to override default resource name prefix and container image to deploy with the webapp.
-You might need to override at least the app prefix to make sure it does not conflict with other instances deployed already.
+Use `terraform.tfvars` or `terraform apply -var="name_prefix=my-deployment"` to override default resource name prefix and container image to deploy with the webapp.

-TODO: introduce account-local random addon to endpoint names, so the same defaults can be used on multiple subscriptions.

 ## Pererequisites and Limitations